gdubw/gng/docs/index.md

 I worked with a lot of gradle projects, every project has its own Gradle Wrapper.
 So the global installed one, normally installed with `brew install gradle`, is seldom used.
-In fact, the global installed gradle’s version may conflict with the project you are working on and some weird and unexpected building failures may happen. **The best practice is always using Gradle Wrapper comes with a project.** It's more better to not keep a copy of global available gradle.
+In fact, the global installed gradle’s version may conflict with the project you are working on and some weird and unexpected building failures may happen. **The best practice is always using Gradle Wrapper comes with a project.** It's better to not keep a copy of global available gradle.

 But keep typing `./gradlew` is cumbersome.
 It becoms even worse when you have to type `../gradlew`, or `../../gradlew`.